 An Introduction to the Spanish Wine Region of Penedés

-Our journey through Catalonia takes a brief pause to admire the Spanish wine region of Penedés.
+Our journey through Catalonia takes a brief pause to admire the Catalan wine region of Penedés.
 This area is applauded as one of the most exciting and privileged Spanish wine territories.
-Recognised worldwide for its exceptional white wines and cava, this area enjoys the esteemed DO (Denominación de Origen) accreditation.
+Recognized worldwide for its exceptional white wines and cava, this area enjoys the esteemed DO (Denominación de Origen) accreditation.
 Tucked away between coastal hills, enjoying a serene view of the Mediterranean Sea, this small pocket of Southern Catalonia is a land rich with diversity, quality and culture.

 What is a DO (Denominación de Origen) Wine?

 DO or PDO accreditations are exceptionally important when it comes to wine.
 These acronyms stand for awards of distinctive quality.
-It’s worth noting that wines which don’t feature this mark aren’t necessarily of a lower quality.
-There are a specific set of merits that a wine must display before they are deemed to be DO:
+It’s worth noting that wines which don’t feature this mark aren’t necessarily of lower quality.
+There are a specific set of merits that wine must display before they are deemed to be DO:

 - Wines must be produced within the boundaries of a DO territory.